cvcal/NoteMatrixWithTonality/documents/evaluation.md

 implement, given your host language choice?
 Did you want to support multiple features, but you had trouble getting them to play well together?**

+Most of the trouble I've had was in learning the appropriate library, and then considering what data structure would best represent the music while remaining easy to edit and re-compile.

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->
 ## What's left to accomplish before the end of the project?

+The GUI! (and... the GUI)